MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-publish.md

       // This is list of all supported auth types.
 Remove the ones that the connector does not support.
       "authTypes": [ "Windows, Basic, Anonymous, OAuth2ClientCredentials" ],

-      // The crawl configuration.
-The frequencies can be Small (starts with 15 mins), Medium (starts with 4 hours) or Large (starts with 1 day).
-      "crawlConfiguration": {
-        "periodicFull": {
-          "supportedFrequency": "Large"
-        },
-        "incremental": {
-          "supportedFrequency": "Small"
+      // The list of additional crawl types that the connector supports in addition to full and periodic full crawl.
+This is an optional field.
+      "additionalCrawlsSupported": [ "Incremental" ]
     }
-      }
-    }

     ```

     a. connectorId should be a GUID.
 This is the same as ConnectorUniqueId in the Connector Info Service implementation file or the GUID defined by you.

     b.
-AuthTypes must be a non-empty array with one or more of Anonymous/Basic/Windows/OAuth type
+AuthTypes must be a non-empty array with one or more of Anonymous/Basic/Windows/OAuth type.

-    c. supportedFrequency can be Small/Medium/Large.
-            Small: Starts with 15 minutes
-            Medium: Starts with 1 hour
-            Large: Starts with 1 day up to 4 weeks

-    d.
-Incremental crawl frequency setting is optional depending on the data source support
+    c.
+Defining crawl types in addition to full and period full crawl is optional depending on the implementation and data source support.

+    >[!Note]
+    > The manifest file is generated automatically in the output directory of your project if you're using the C# project template.
+You may edit/update the manifest file as required.

 3. [Name the connection](/microsoftsearch/configure-connector#step-2-name-the-connection)